 What: Long – but not too long – cycling socks made from mid-weight material.

 Why: God bless the recent move to longer and longer cycling socks.
 I’ve stopped using waterproof socks as they seem to fill with water and become uncomfortable on me.
 I’ve had much better results from using longer, thicker non-waterproof socks.

 What: Rubbery shoes with a lace covering flap.
-These are for flat pedals (my prefence) but Shimano also do SPD-flavoured versions too.
+These are for flat pedals (my prefence) but Shimano also do SPD-flavoured versions (this is an old post and the linked content no longer exists) too.

 Why: Mesh toe boxes and open laces let in loads of wind and water.
 These bad boys don’t allow anything in.